By using this website you agree to our terms of use :

 Website Disclaimer

-The information provided by Common Unity Limited (‘we’, ‘us’ or ‘our’) on www.the-waitingroom.org (‘the Site’) and our mobile application is for general informational purposes only.
+The information provided by Common Unity Limited and Forward For Life (‘we’, ‘us’ or ‘our’) on www.the-waitingroom.org (‘the Site’) and our mobile application is for general informational purposes only.
 All information on the Site and our mobile application is provided in good faith, however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site or our mobile application.
 UNDER NO CIRCUMSTANCES SHALL WE HAVE ANY LIABILITY TO YOU FOR ANY LOSS OR DAMAGE OF ANY KIND INCURRED AS A RESULT OF THE USE OF THE SITE OR OUR MOBILE APPLICATION OR RELIANCE ON ANY INFORMATION PROVIDED ON THE SITE AND OUR MOBILE APPLICATION.
 YOUR USE OF THE SITE AND OUR MOBILE APPLICATION AND YOUR RELIANCE ON ANY INFORMATION ON THE SITE AND OUR MOBILE APPLICATION IS SOLELY AT YOUR OWN RISK.

 External Links Disclaimer